eLearning

 Idea

-Provide Video Subtitles In Your Training Videos To Benefit Everyone
+Provide Video Subtitles in Your Training Videos to Benefit Everyone

-Those curbs make it a lot easier for all the following people too:
+Those curbs make it a lot easier for all the following people, too:

 • Someone who has trouble walking and uses a cane.